Ku-Ring-Gai Chase National Park Day Trip | The Ideal One Day Itinerary

 In early afternoon when sunlight is not that much harsh, time to hit some of the best walks in Ku-Ring-Gai Chase National Park.
 Our suggestion is to explore some of the best remaining Aboriginal Rock arts in NSW – Basin Track and Elvina Aboriginal Engraving Sites.

 Basin track engraving site walk

 The park consists of some of the remaining best Aboriginal rock art sites and caves near Sydney.
 Located very close to the West Head lookout, keep on signposts while you drive.
 The common figures you will able to see here are a group of men, kangaroos, and fish.

 Elvina rock art site is a must-visit on a day trip to Ku-Ring-Gai Chase National Park.
 An 11 minutes’ drive from West Head lookout, you can reach the Elvina track.
 A few minutes of a bushwalk, you can explore the main rock art site.
 Some of the easily identifiable rock engravings include the Shield (symbol of Ku-Ring-Gai tribe), Baiame (creator), Hunter with boomerang and catch.
 We request you to take off the shoes before you wander around Elvina rock engravings.
 These relics are a heritage to enjoy and we need to preserve it for the future.

-Our article of Ku-Ring-Gai Chase national park is over for now, perhaps you want to book a private tour from Sydney to Ku-Ring-Gai Chase national park?
-Head to Sydney Top Tours page and book your favourite Sydney day tour.
+Our article on Ku-Ring-Gai Chase national park is over, for now, perhaps you want to book a private tour from Sydney to Ku-Ring-Gai Chase national park?
+Head to the Sydney Top Tours page and book your favourite Sydney day tour.